Allez, Eddy: Story

 Freddie becomes befriended with Marie, the daughter of the owner of Magique.
 One day, they decide to go on a bicycle trip.
 His fecal problem turns up.
 Whilst riding home, he is stopped by the Flemish Offensive who laugh at him when they see he has soiled his pants.
 This turns out in a fight between Freddy and Briek on the one hand and the Flemish Offensive on the other hand.
 Due to the incident, Briek cancels his membership.
 This is not appreciated by the Flemish Offensive and they throw a brick through the shopwindow.
 Agnes tells another story with an unhappy end.
 She had a younger brother who killed himself.
 He was bullied after he got some severe attacks of epilepsy.

 As the butchery is almost broke, André meets the director of Magique.
 He can convince the director "meat in plastic" is inferior and it is better to open a section with fresh quality meat.
 André gets a full-time job with guaranteed salary and a commission.
 Some days later, André closes his own shop.

 The director convinces André to subscribe Freddy for a talent scout.
 After the school vacation a sports school starts a department for talented bicycle racers, sponsored by Eddy Merckx.
 Freddy gets selected but his candidacy is uncertain due to the fecal incontinence.
 It would be a scandal for the sponsors and the team when this happens in public.
 The medical advisor of the jury suggests to perform another medical examination.
 He finds out there is an obstruction in the large intestine which can be cured.
 At the end the jury allows Freddy to start the course.

 Some years pass and the movie is set to a live submission of Tour of Flanders.
 When Freddy Demul is shown, the presenter tells Freddy is a talented man who will be known in history books.

 Reception

 Awards

 The movie won 2 awards during the fifth edition of Skykid.com Coming-of-Age Movie Awards.
-Actor Jelle Blomaert won in category Best Newcomer.
+Actor Jelle Blommaert won in category Best Newcomer.
 The movie itself won the Prize in category Best International Film.